cirosantilli/networking-cheat/http.md

 In practice, implemented exactly as 303, even on 2014 browsers, and nothing can be done to change that without breaking things.

 Still the most common response promoted by 2014 web frameworks.
+E.g., Rail's most common redirection method `redirect_to` uses it.
 TODO why?
-Compatibility with HTTP 1.0 which does not have 303 and 307?
+Compatibility with HTTP 1.0 which does not have 303 and 307, even if 1.1 is very widely implemented?

+###### 303

+Redirect to Location, and use `GET` whatever the first method was.

+Introduced in HTTP 1.1 do disambiguate 302.
+Counterpart of 307.

+In practice, this is what all 302 implementations do.

+This is the most correct response after an user submitted a POST form and you want him to see the object he created, although in practice 302 still is more common.

+Perhaps someday we will be able to use XHR and Javascript `pushState` for form submissions, thus saving one extra request.

 ###### 304